counteractive/scope/readme.md

         "source_ref": "x-scope-stix-type--GUID-FOR-PROCESS-TYPE",
         "target_ref": "x-scope-stix-type--GUID-FOR-REGISTRY-KEY-TYPE",
         "external_references": [
-            {/*info about sysmon EID 13 and how it links process info to registry key activity (the process -> windows-registry-key non-embedded relationship)*/}
+            "info about sysmon EID 13 and how it links process info to registry key activity", "(the process -> windows-registry-key non-embedded relationship)"
         ]
     }
     ```